juju/docs/src/en/tools-charm-tools.md

   The download is aborted if the destination directory already exists.

-^# proof

-      charm proof [-h] [--description] [-b] [--debug] [charm_name]

-  Performs static analysis on a charm or bundle.

-^# release

-      charm release [options] <charm or bundle id> [--channel <channel>]

-  Publishes a charm or bundle to the charm store.
-Releasing is the action of assigning one channel to a specific charm or bundle revision (revision needs to be specified), so that it can be shared with other users and also referenced without specifying the revision.
-Four channels are supported, in order of
-  stability: "stable", "candidate", "beta", and "edge"; the "stable" channel is the default.

-      charm release ~bob/trusty/wordpress

-  To select another channel, use the --channel option:

-      charm release ~bob/trusty/wordpress --channel beta
-      charm release wily/django-42 -c edge --resource website-3 --resource data-2

-  If your charm uses resources, you must specify what revision of each resource will be published along with the charm, using the --resource flag (one per resource).
-Note that resource info is embedded in bundles, so you cannot use this flag with bundles.

-      charm release wily/django-42 --resource website-3 --resource data-2

-^# pull

-      charm pull [options] <charm or bundle id> [--channel <channel>] [<directory>]

-  Downloads a copy of a charm or bundle from the charm store into a local directory.
-If the directory is unspecified, the directory will be named after the charm or bundle.

-  To download the wordpress charm into directory 'wordpress' in the current directory:

-      charm pull trusty/wordpress

-  To select a channel, use the --channel option:

-      charm pull wordpress --channel edge

 ^# push

       charm push [options] <directory> [<charm or bundle id>]

-  Uploads a charm or bundle from the local directory to the charm store.
+  Uploads a charm or bundle from the local directory to the Charm Store.

-  The charm or bundle id must not specify a revision: the revision will be chosen by the charm store to be one more than any existing revision.
+  The charm or bundle id must not specify a revision: the revision will be chosen by the Charm Store to be one more than any existing revision.
-  If the id is not specified, the current logged-in charm store user name is used, and the charm or bundle name is taken from the provided directory name.
+  If the id is not specified, the current logged-in Charm Store user name is used, and the charm or bundle name is taken from the provided directory name.

   The pushed charm or bundle is unreleased and therefore usually only available